-Criteria JORC Code explanation Commentary Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
+Criteria JORC Code explanation Commentary Discuss any adjustment to assay data.
+Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
 Drill hole collars were located by GPS.
 Expected accuracy is +/- 5m for northing and easting.
 The GDA94 Zone 55 datum is used as the coordinate system.
 Topographic Control is from DTM and GPS.
 Accuracy +/- 5m Data spacing and distributio n Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
-Not applicable as only one hole, TCDD001 completed to date.
+TCDD001 and TCDD002 are located ~300m apart.
 Collar coordinates and hole dip, azimuth and depth are listed in Table 1 in the body of the report.
-Not applicable as only one hole completed to date and the core is yet to be sampled.
+Not applicable as only two hole completed to date and the core is yet to be sampled.
 No sample compositing has been applied.
 Not applicable as the core is yet to be sampled Orientatio n of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 Unknown at this stage as the core has not yet been sampled and structural orientation data is still being collected and remains to be analysed Not applicable as the core still remains to be cut and sampled.
 Sample security The measures taken to ensure sample security.
 Chain of custody is managed by AX8 Resources.
-Drill core is stored on site, before being transported to a logging yard for cutting and sampling.
-Samples will be then sent to a registerd laboratory.
+Drill core is stored on site, before being transported to a registered laboratory in Perth for cutting and sampling.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
 No independent audits or reviews have been undertaken apply to this section.)